nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 - Via the command line `trick-simcontrol [host name] [port number]`

-- Using the input file to launch it automatically, see [Automatically Launching Applications](Runtime-GUIs#automatically-launching-applications).
+- Using the input file to launch it automatically, see [Automatically Launching Applications](Runtime-GUIs#automatically-launching-applications)

 ### The GUI